Occupational Science

 Occupational Science provides an interdisciplinary perspective on the complexities of human occupation and its contribution to the health and well-being of individuals, communities, and societies.

-• The contributions of occupation at the individual, community and society levels
+• Contributions and experiences of occupation at the individual, community and society levels

-• Approaches to effective occupational therapy and occupational enablement
+• Approaches to enacting collaborative, relationship-focused, and anti-oppressive occupational therapy

 • Professional education in occupational therapy